Erick-Allen/Pet-Care-ChatBot/README.md

 # Pet-Care-ChatBot
 This chatbot is meant to help give background information regarding the user's pet breed, convert the pet's age to human years, and give recommendations based on the pet's weight

-Subject: Pet care

-Once the user provides information about their pet we will give feedback regarding the breed, age and recommendations regarding health, exercising and nutrition.